websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_12.rst

 Logging in with Facebook
 ========================

 Spin up your development web server.
-Make sure you are siged out.
+Make sure you are signed out.
 Go to *Sign in* page.
 Now you can log in with Facebook.

 .. image:: images/login_with_facebook.png
     :width: 640px